 Ben Hobday is a British event rider whose fight against cancer and comeback to ride at the top-level on the chunky part-Clydesdale Mulrys Error caught the public imagination.

 Ben Hobday riding Mulrys Error at Badminton 2018.

 Ben grew up in Rossendale, Lancashire.
 As a child, he was an enthusiastic member of the Holcombe Hunt branch of the Pony Club, qualifying for the Pony Club Championships in all three phases — the first rider in his club to do so in 25 years.

 With William and his wife Pippa’s encouragement, Ben went on to win the under-21 national championships on Uptons Who, followed by selection for Britain’s young rider squad.
 In 2008, he won team gold and individual bronze medals at the European Championships at Krueth, Germany.

-Uptons Who went on to compete at the top level on the part-Clydesdale Mulrys Error.
-The horse’s unusual build and Ben’s cancer comeback story proved a potent combination for popularity and the pair achieved a huge following on social media, via Mulrys Error’s Twitter profile, @Mr_Mulry, and Ben’s own social media channels, where he uses the hashtags #yehBoi #TrueStory
+At the time he was recovering from cancer, Ben was competing at the top level on the part-Clydesdale Mulrys Error.
+The horse’s unusual build and Ben’s comeback story proved a potent combination for popularity and the pair achieved a huge following on social media, via Mulrys Error’s Twitter profile, @Mr_Mulry, and Ben’s own social media channels, where he uses the hashtag #yehBoi

 Ben married fellow eventer Emma Carmichael on New Year’s Eve at the end of 2016, but in March 2021 Ben announced on social media that their marriage had come to an end and they were going their separate ways.